Abel Tasman National Park – Guide for Backpackers

 - Look out for the occasional dolphin and orca regularly spotted by kayakers!

-- Fuel yourself with adrenalin by canyoning in one of the most scenic canyoning sites in New Zealand.
+- Fuel yourself with adrenaline by canyoning in one of the most scenic canyoning sites in New Zealand

 - If you have heaps of time in Abel Tasman National Park, volunteer for the Department of Conservation to help preserve the park.
 You’ll have one of the nicest offices in the world!